-- Volume of fruit packed and cooled: EastPack's ability to maintain and grow volumes of kiwifruit and avocados packed and cooled, stored and loaded out for sale. - Packing Price: In a competitive kiwifruit packing industry, maintaining packing, cooling and storage prices to sustain profitability. - Labour: EastPack is required to employ in excess of 3,500 seasonal workers annually.
-The availability and cost of labour impacts productivity and the cost of operations. - Cost of capital: EastPack is required to invest in significant infrastructure to provide the necessary services and achieve an adequate return on the investment. - Balance Sheet Revaluations: The valuation of key specialised assets such as plant and land and buildings.
+- Volume of fruit packed and cooled: EastPack's ability to maintain and grow volumes of kiwifruit and avocados packed and cooled, stored and loaded out for sale. - Packing price: In a competitive kiwifruit packing industry, maintaining packing, cooling and storage prices to sustain profitability. - Labour: EastPack typically employs over 3,500 seasonal workers annually.
+The availability and cost of labour impacts productivity and the cost of operations. - Cost of capital: EastPack is required to invest in significant infrastructure to provide the necessary services and achieve an adequate return on the investment. - Balance sheet revaluations: The valuation of key specialised assets such as plant and land and buildings.

-Section 2 (The EastPack Group and what it does) outlines these in more detail, along with the key strategies and plans for these aspects of the business.
+Section 2 (The EastPack Group and what it does) outlines these key drivers of returns in more detail, along with the key strategies and plans for these aspects of the business.